 What?

-So are you are you suggesting that all of these these people, all of these photos, all of these videos are one big lie?
+So are you suggesting that all of these people, all of these photos, all of these videos are one big lie?

 Because I don't believe you.

-I don't believe the people that lied about the Chinese FIBA.
+I don't believe the people that lied about the Chinese Phi balloon.

 I don't believe the people that for four years lied about Joe's cognitive state.

-I don't believe the people that lied and said the borders secure and and the borders have been closed when our eyes showed us something very differently.
+I don't believe the people that lied and said the border is secure and the border's been closed when our eyes showed us something very differently.

 And now we have terrorists, cartel members, gang members, murderers, rapists, more fentanyl than ever before, other violent criminals all in the country.

-So I I I just, you know, save it for somebody who wants to, you know, buy a buyer bridge that doesn't exist somewhere.
+So I just, you know, save it for somebody who wants to, you know, buy a bridge that doesn't exist somewhere.

 It's either they don't know, and that's the scarier scenario for me.

-And it's the scarier scenario because if the United States of America, since November 18th, and it's December the twelfth, doesn't know what the hell is going on, and we're describing drones the size of school buses that make very loud noises and like the sound of a Harley Davidson engine,
+And it's the scarier scenario because if the United States of America, since November 18th, and it's December the 12th, doesn't know what the hell is going on, and we're describing drones the size of school buses that make very loud noises and like the sound of a Harley-Davidson engine,

 That is the scarier scenario to me.

-Now, they may end up it may end up being nothing.
+If they really truly don't know, now it may end up being nothing.

 I can't imagine any scenario where they would be flying these things over populated areas, though.